mcallisto/tessella/README.md

 ### Draw a tessellation

-Each node of the tessellation can be `Map`ped to a cartesian point with the `Tiling.toTessellMap` method.
+Each node of the tessellation can be `Map`ped to a cartesian point with the `Tiling.toNodesMap` method.
 The tessellation can then be rendered as a layered SVG image with the `Draw(…)` method of the `SVG` trait.

 The lowest node is always at coordinates `(0.0, 0.0)` and the second lowest at `(1.0, 0.0)`.